Chiral higher-spin symmetry of the celestial twistor sphere: Review

 where

 is the holomorphic differential.
 In the above, $h_i$ denote the helicities of the external fields entering the wheel diagram.
-Moreover, $\mho$ is a differential operator
+Moreover, $\mho$ is a differential operator, which reads

 Here, $\p_i$ acts on $\sA_{h_i}$, and all derivatives are understood to be evaluated at some point $z\in\PTc$.
-Moreover, in evaluating the above anomalies, we have performed our computation in the patch $\C^3\subset\PTc$ with in-homogeneous coordinates $z^a$.\footnote{The easiest way to reach this coordinate patch is to parametrize $\lambda^{\alpha}=(1,z)$ with $z\in \C$.}
+Note that in evaluating the above anomalies, we have performed our computation in the patch $\C^3\subset\PTc$ parametrized by in-homogeneous coordinates $z^a$.
+(The easiest way to reach this coordinate patch is to parametrize $\lambda^{\alpha}=(1,z)$ with $z\in \C$.)

 Since the integral \eqref{eq:anomaly-term} is finite, we are left with a sum over the spectrum that requires regularization.
-Although there is not yet a concrete proposal, we expect that higher-spin theories should be regarded as some massless string theories.
-It is therefore natural to employ a string-inspired regularization, when summing over Kaluza-Klein modes, as well as higher-spin modes.
-One such powerful technique is the Riemann zeta-function regularization, see e.g. \cite{Beccaria:2015vaa,Beccaria:2023ujc} for the justification of such regularization.
+Although there is not yet a concrete proposal, we expect that higher-spin theories should be regarded as some string theories.
+It is therefore natural to employ some string-inspired regularization, when summing over Kaluza-Klein modes, as well as higher-spin modes.
+One such powerful scheme is the Riemann zeta-function regularization, see e.g. \cite{Beccaria:2015vaa,Beccaria:2023ujc} for the justification of such regularization.
 Using the fact that $\zeta(s)=\sum_{n=1}^{\infty}\frac{1}{n^s}$ in the $s\rightarrow 0$ limit, we find for instance